Picture Books for Children

 I do love Anthony Browne and used his Voices in the Park for a week of year 5 English lessons.
 “What?
 Using a picture book with 9 – 10 year olds?”
 I hear my sister-in-law gasp.
 We had a glorious exploration into class divide, friendship, parenting, wealth and poverty, how the use of language changes how the reader views a character and so much more.
 The story, told in four parts by the different characters, all centres on a walk in the park.
 But, oh, the different experiences that we read about.
 Browne is an excellent illustrator as well and mostly uses gorillas as his characters (there’s a whole other post could be written on the effectiveness of this!).
 This is an enormously satisfying example of a picture book for older readers!

 Picture books are just lovely – at any age.
-My now adult son will pick up an old favourite once in a while.
+My now adult son will pick up an old Picture Books for Childrenfavourite once in a while.
 You can see from that nostalgic smile that it all comes flooding back.
 His favourites have always been The Story of the Little Mole who knew it was None of his Business – great for identifying poo! - and Hairy McClary from Donaldson's Dairy for which he can still do the accents of each dog!

 By the way, my niece absolutely loves her book and reads it to her younger sister, using different voices for the animals, explaining where the book takes place, predicting what might happen after the book ends – her imagination runs as wild as the cheetah itself!